Them (novel): Plot

-Them explores the complex struggles of American life through three down-on-their-luck characters—Loretta, Maureen, and Jules—who are attempting to reach normality and the American dream through marriage and money.

 The story begins with Loretta Botsford and her brother Brock as teenagers, living in the 1930s in a "fair-sized city on a midwestern canal".
 Loretta falls in love with Bernie Malin, and sleeps with him.
 Later in the night, Brock fatally shoots Bernie in the head.
 Loretta runs away, and meets Howard Wendall, an older cop to whom she confesses the death of Bernie Malin.

 They later marry, and she bears son Jules (who is hinted to be Bernie Malin's son).
 Loretta and Howard live close to Mama and Papa Wendall's house, on the south side of town.
 Soon after the birth of Jules, Howard is busted for taking money from prostitutes.
 The Wendalls move into the country house with Howard's family, where Loretta bore her daughters Maureen and Betty.

 When World War II breaks out, Howard leaves his family to fight in Europe.
 Meanwhile, Jules grows up to be a fast, energetic child who hangs around older children, and is never still.
 Maureen is a quiet, shy, delicate girl, while Betty is a smart aleck.
 Jules as a child displays a fascination with fire when he burns down a deserted barn, and when a plane crashes in Detroit.

 Loretta decides to move to Detroit with her children while Howard is still at war.
 Jules takes on the role of the "bad boy" who hangs out with kids who steal from stores and smoke at school.
 Many conclude that Jules will not live past twenty.
 Soon Jules is expelled from the Catholic school and sent to a public school apart from his sisters.